Big quantum cohomology of even dimensional intersections of two quadrics: Abstract

 \section{Abstract}

-For every even dimensional smooth complete intersection, of dimension at least 4, of two quadric hypersurfaces in a projective space, we compute the genus zero Gromov-Witten invariants of length 4, and then we show that, besides a special invariant, all genus zero Gromov-Witten invariants can be reconstructed from the invariants of length 4.
-In dimension 4, we compute the special invariant by relating it to a curve counting problem.
-We also show that the generating function of genus zero Gromov-Witten invariants has a positive radius of convergence, and the associated Frobenius manifold is generically semisimple.
+For even dimensional smooth complete intersections, of dimension at least 4, of two quadric hypersurfaces in a projective space, we study the genus zero Gromov-Witten invariants by the monodromy group of its whole family.
+We compute the invariants of length 4 and show that, besides a special invariant, all genus zero Gromov-Witten invariants can be reconstructed from the invariants of length 4.
+In dimension 4, we compute the special invariant by solving a curve counting problem.
+We show that the generating function of genus zero Gromov-Witten invariants has a positive radius of convergence.
+We show that, although the small quantum cohomology is not semisimple, the associated Frobenius manifold is generically tame semisimple.